MIC-DKFZ/nnUNet/documentation/resenc_presets.md

 Results taken from our paper (see above), reported values are Dice scores computed over 5-fold cross-validation on each dataset.
 All models trained from scratch.

-RT: run time (measured on 1x Nvidia A100 PCIe 40GB)\
+RT: training run time (measured on 1x Nvidia A100 PCIe 40GB)\
 VRAM: GPU VRAM used during training, as reported by nvidia-smi\
 Arch.: CNN = convolutional neural network; TF = transformer; Mam = Mamba\
 nnU: whether the architectrue was integrated and tested with the nnU-Net framework (either by us or the original authors)